Are we brainwashed by wine prices and ratings?

 ... in a large sample of blind tastings, we find that the correlation between price and overall rating is small and negative.
 Unless they are experts, individuals on average enjoy more expensive wines slightly less.
 Our results suggest that non-expert wine consumers should not anticipate greater enjoyment of the intrinsic qualities of a wine simply because it is expensive or is appreciated by experts.

 Then again, this really is no different from brainy movie critics who give the highest ratings to films that you know darned well would utterly bore you.
-It’s a good thing most of us know our taste when it comes to movies – and other things, like books, music, and sports – but understandably, we want to trust someone else’s taste when it comes to wines because the nuanced qualities of the best wines can often be somewhat elusive.
+Or art critics who point out all kinds of ingenius strokes in a painting that you find to be an uninspiring mess.
+It’s a good thing most of us know our taste when it comes to movies and art – and many other things, like books, music, and sports – but understandably, we want to trust someone else’s taste when it comes to wines because the nuanced qualities of the best wines can often be somewhat elusive.

 But does it really matter?
 What good are qualitative nuances if they don't actually contribute to your enjoyment?